 Why it matters

-- His influence on family values and community engagement marked a shift in conservative rhetoric, making his loss significant.
+• His influence on family values and community engagement is seen as a significant loss for the conservative movement.

-- The narrative around his assassination highlights a growing divide in perceptions of political violence and its causes.
+• The assassination highlights a growing divide in perceptions of political violence and its ideological roots.

 What’s next